viktorb1/fileprocessing/proj4.md

 # File Processing Tools

 ## proj4.py
-This script generates a database called `proj4.db` in the home directory
+This script generates a database called `proj4.db` in the home directory which keeps track of all todo items.

-Run the script as usual with `python3 proj4.py` followed by any parameters
+Run the script as usual with `python3 proj4.py` followed by the `add`, `search` and `done` parameters

 ## Testing

-To run the tests, first install `pytest` using:
+To run tests, install `pytest` using:

 ```
 pip install pytest
 ```

-Then run the tests using:
+And run them using:

 ```
 pytest